stanleyshuang/ima2/README.md

 # Overview
-ima2 is a Github project which build a test environment of Mirai Botnet.
+ima2 is a project building a closed test environment of Mirai Botnet.

-The repository is located at https://github.com/stanleyshuang/ima2

 # Mirai Botnet